 The survey remains open at www.telltheteam.co.uk and the final three consultation events will take place as planned in Selby (Wednesday 20 October), York (Friday 22 October) and Skipton (Friday 29 October).

 Simon Dennis, Chief Executive of the Office of the Police, Fire and Crime Commissioner, said:

 “The work is being led by the team of the Office of the Police, Fire and Crime Commissioner who have, as their number one priority, ensuring our communities are as safe as possible.

 “Thousands have already given their views and we want to ensure those are available to the newly elected Commissioner to inform their Police and Crime Plan and Fire and Rescue Plan.
 That is why I hope you will continue to have your say because it is important that they reflect how you want your services to develop, and the kind of service that you want to receive from them.

 “The Plans are required by law and there are many complex requirements on what they need to include.
 But, the priority is to protect you – to make you as safe as possible and feeling as safe as possible – wherever you are in North Yorkshire and York.”

-The plans being developed and consulted on are:
+The plans being developed are:

 - Police and Crime Plan 2021-2024 – sets out the vision and priorities for North Yorkshire Police, community safety and victims’ rights, as well as the objectives and ambitions that the Chief Constable will be held to account against.